CISecurity/ControlsAssessmentSpecification/control-8/control-8.4.rst

 Inputs
 -----------
 #.
-EI: Endpoint inventory (with entry for each endpoint indicating whether that endpoint can support anti-malware software or not)
+Endpoint Inventory: Endpoint inventory (with entry for each endpoint indicating whether that endpoint can support anti-malware software or not)
 #.
 Desired anti-malware configuration (to automatically scan removable media when inserted/connected)

 Assumptions